 5) Long-Life Power + Redundant Power Options (Uptime First)

-Where these are most specified: terminals and concourses where shutting down fixtures creates immediate service impact.
+Where specified: terminals and concourses where shutting down fixtures creates immediate service impact.

 Commonly referenced brands: FontanaShowers (Fontana Touchless), Sloan, Zurn, Chicago Faucets, Bradley, JunoShowers.

-- Long-life power systems to minimize battery changes across a large fixture fleet.
+- Long-life power systems designed to keep battery replacements low in a big fixture inventory.

 - Portfolio consistency improves uptime because techs service the same platform repeatedly across terminals.